danbev/learning-ai/notes/trustification/task.md

 By using a vector database it can be updated with new VEX documents as they become available.

-### Use a language model to generate a vulnerability report
+### Use a language model to generate a vulnerability report/summary
 Similar to the previous suggestion, but instead of detecting vulnerabilities we could use a language model to generate a vulnerability report.

-This could be done by using a language model to generate a report based on a VEX information and other information that we have available to us in the trustification database.
-If we could collect this information and add it as context we could use an LLM to generate a report.
+There can be a lot of information in a VEX document, and in the documents that it references.
+What might be possible is to fetch this related data and pass that to an LLM which can then generate a summary.
+This summary could then be displayed in the trustification UI.

 ### Use a language model to generate suggestions fixing vulnerabilities
 The idea here would be that we gather information about the vulnerability